-If you’re having a stroke, it’s critical that you get medical attention right away.
-Immediate treatment may minimize the long-term effects of a stroke and even prevent death.
-Thanks to recent advances, stroke treatments and survival rates have improved greatly over the last decade.
+If you’re having a stroke, it’s critical to get medical attention right away.
+Immediate treatment may minimize the long-term effects of a stroke and prevent death.
+Thanks to recent advances, stroke treatments and survival rates have improved greatly over the last few decades.

 Stroke Treatment: Alteplase IV r-tPA, the Gold Standard

-A stroke occurs when a vessel in the brain is blocked by a blood clot or ruptures.
-A stroke caused by a clot is called an ischemic stroke, making up about 85 percent of all strokes in the United States.
+A stroke occurs when a blood clot blocks or ruptures a blood vessel in the brain.
+A stroke caused by a clot is called an ischemic stroke, making up about 87% of all strokes in the United States.

-The only FDA-approved treatment for ischemic strokes is Alteplase IV r-tPA, also known as tissue plasminogen activator.
-Alteplase IV r-tPA works by dissolving the clot and improving blood flow.
+The first and only FDA-approved drug treatment for ischemic strokes is Alteplase IV r-tPA, also known as tissue plasminogen activator.
+Alteplase IV r-tPA dissolves the clot and improves blood flow.
 If administered within three hours (and up to four-and-a-half hours in certain eligible patients), Alteplase IV r-tPA may improve the chances of recovering from a stroke.

 Other Stroke Treatment Options

-An endovascular procedure is a treatment to remove the clot by sending a catheter to the site of the blocked blood vessel in the brain.
+An endovascular procedure removes the clot by sending a catheter to the site of the blocked blood vessel in the brain.
 Patients must meet certain criteria to be eligible.

-Sometimes these procedures involve tPA being administered directly into the blood clot (called intra-arterial treatment) to help dissolve the blockage.
+Sometimes these procedures involve administering tPA directly into the blood clot (called intra-arterial treatment) to help dissolve the blockage.
 In other procedures, the doctor may attempt to remove the clot.
 Research is ongoing to determine the best clinical protocols for endovascular procedures.